ghost-bones/bones-core/README.md

 ## package.json
 The package.json is like the base information of who and what your theme is.
 The details are reasonably self explanatory but you can find the [official documentation here](https://docs.ghost.org/api/handlebars-themes/packagejson/).

+## Customisation

+### Design Tokens
+bones-core is designed to work with InVision's Design System Manager